parthkhare307/technojam-task/Readme.md

 I added a clear button too, so that the user can delete the paragraph and get started with a new paragraph accoding to his need.

 ## Task-11: BIRTHDAY CARD
-I lookded up on the website "udacity" to find some basic courses of android studio as I was pretty new to the domain, In the card, I used Imageviwe to add a background to the birthday card, and added TextView for some basic texts (eg, Happy Birthday..., Made by...).
+I looked up on the website "udacity" to find some basic courses of android studio as I was pretty new to the domain, In the card, I used Imageviwe to add a background to the birthday card, and added TextView for some basic texts (eg, Happy Birthday..., Made by...).
 Finally I built the app using gradle and stored it in a folder.
 I also built the .apk file so that anyone can install and see the message, "Happy Birthday To You!".